history of Western music: 1500–present

 While fewer instruments were invented than in the previous 50 years, existing instruments continued to be refined, both to make them more versatile and to give them a broader tone.
 Improvements to the fingering systems of oboes and clarinets were made and Wilhelm Heckel (1856–1909) modernized the bassoon's fingering system in the 1880s.
 The bored of wind instruments were widened, and instruments such as the trumpet, horn and trombone gained a fuller sound as a result.
 Richard Strauss was the first composer to exploit to the full the virtuoso qualities of the French horn, with two horn concertos and spectacular orchestral horn parts.

 A wider range of percussion instruments was also being used.
-The celesta became an occasional orchestral member after Piotr Ilyich Tchaikovsky's (1840–93) use of it in the Nutcracker and Camille Saint-Saens (1835–1921) introduced the xylophone in the 1870s.
+The celesta became an occasional orchestral member after Pyotr Ilyich Tchaikovsky's (1840–93) use of it in the Nutcracker and Camille Saint-Saens (1835–1921) introduced the xylophone in the 1870s.
 The lyra-glockenspiel was becoming common in wind bands and a visit by a gamelan ensemble to the Paris Exhibition of 1889 generated a wave of interest among western composers for metallic percussion instruments such as antique cymbals, tam-tams, and gongs.

 In Spain, a revival of the guitar was underway, started by Francisco Tarrega.
-In the American Deep South, the banjo (Figure 6) became popular among African-American workers, anticipating its adoption into early jazz groups.
+In the American Deep South, the banjo (Fig 6) became popular among African-American workers, anticipating its adoption into early jazz groups.
 Nationalism was partly responsible for a surge of interest in folk instruments, such as the balalaika in Russia, the cimbalom in Hungary, and the bagpipes in Scotland.

 By the time of the First World War Romanticism's hegemony was breaking down, as evidenced by a moving away from traditional harmony and rhythm in expressionistic music of Igor Stravinsky (1882–1971), Arnold Schoenberg (1874–1951), and Bela Bartok (1881–1945).
 The inter-war period saw the return of smaller-scale music that harked back to Classicism, while in America, jazz was fast becoming a popular phenomenon.
 Technological developments led to the first electronic instruments, the start of the recording industry and broadcast media – all of which had a profound effect on Western music.
 This was the dawn of mass communication, which enabled musical styles to spread across the globe, and swing band music was the first type of music to achieve mass popularity in this way.